AxisCommunications/axis-aws-kinesis-vsp/start-on-app-event/README.md

 ## Requirements

 Same as for the main application.
-See the requirements section in [AWS Kinesis Video Stream Application](../README.md).
+See the requirements section in [Application for Amazon Kinesis Video Streams](../README.md).

 ## Variables